aaronwhitedev/javascript/README.md

 # Intro to JavaScript

 Many engineers work 'around' JavaScript and really don't understand how the language functions and end up wasting extensive time debugging.
-In this article I review some of the fundamentals which are often overlooked.

 Starting from the beginning, JavaScript is a dynamically typed language which implements blocks (curly braces `{}`).
 Code is evaluated and executed in sequential order, with some important caveats.